Loading

 Hear the real story of Mungo National Park

-Step into one of the world’s most culturally significant landscapes at Mungo National Park, part of the Willandra Lakes Region World Heritage Area 1,000km west of Sydney.
-Seize the opportunity to explore the national park’s famous Walls of China on a walk guided by a NPWS Aboriginal ranger.
-Learn how these compacted sand and clay formations are rich time capsules, gradually releasing historical treasures such as megafauna skeletons and remnants of ancient kitchen fires.
-Gather at Mungo Meeting Place to hear Dreaming stories from three intersecting tribal groups: the Paakantyi/Barkindji, Ngiyampaa and Mutthi Mutthi.
-And learn about eye-opening finds across the area, such as 20,000-year-old fossilised human footprints found on a clay pan, which scientists believe belonged to hunters stalking their prey.
+Take a closer look at Mungo’s dramatic landscape of compacted sand and clay formations as you learn they are rich time capsules, gradually releasing historical treasures such as megafauna skeletons and remnants of ancient kitchen fires.
+Fire your imagination as you absorb Dreaming stories from three intersecting language groups: the Paakantyi/Barkindji, Ngiyampaa and Mutthi Mutthi.
+And develop an understanding of some of the eye-opening finds across the area, such as 20,000-year-old fossilised human footprints found on a clay pan, which scientists believe belonged to hunters stalking their prey.

 Be prepared for visiting remote outback NSW national parks, including Mungo, by checking the latest updates from the NSW Parks and Wildlife Service before you set off.